Diffusion of valley-coherent dark excitons in a high-angle incommensurate Moir\'e homobilayer: Methods

 \subsection{Measurements}

 The measurements were carried out using a custom-made confocal microscope.
 A 532 nm DPSS laser is focused into a submicrometer diameter spot using a 0.70 NA objective lens in a closed-cycle cryostat (Montana Instruments) at 6 K. The emission spot is relayed through the objective and imaged onto the CCD camera using an achromatic lens system.
 One of the achromatic lenses is stepped longitudinally to minimize the effects of longitudinal color in the system between the measurements of the laser spot and the photoluminescence as they differ in their wavelengths considerably.
 The collected PL is then analyzed using a Princeton Instruments spectrometer (Acton SP-2750i) and an LN2 cooled Pylon CCD camera.
 An Msquared Sprite XT femtosecond pulsed ti-saph (80 MHz repetition rate) is used at 790.5 nm for the second harmonic generation measurements.
+A Coherent Chamaeleon II laser is used its Continuous-Wave operation (alignment) mode at 735 nm for some of the measurements.
+Measurements on the second sample were performed in an Attodry 1000 magneto-optics setup with a 0.82 NA objective and a home-built polarization sensitive microscope.